Fort Adams |

 A Spanish fort near the mouth of the Wolf River, formally named Fort San Fernando de las Barrancas.
 Also known as Fort des Ecores.
-The Americans ordered the Spanish to vacate this site in 1797, according to the Treaty of San Lorenzo.
-They moved across the river to present-day Arkansas to set up Fort Esperanza (see also).
-The Americans rebuilt and renamed the post Fort Adams.
-It was replaced by Fort Pike.
+The Americans ordered the Spanish to vacate this site in 1797, according to the Treaty of San Lorenzo, to which they moved across the river in present-day Arkansas to set up Fort Esperanza (see also).
+The Americans then rebuilt and renamed the post Fort Adams.
+It was soon replaced by Fort Pike.
 Actual site now the Pyramid Arena complex.
 Markers located at Auction Park, bounded by Auction Ave., North Parkway, North Main Street, and North Front Street.

 (1799 - 1814/1818, 1861 - 1865), Memphis ¤ National Archives MAP ¤ FORT WIKI

 Fort Pike, a small stockade post, was built downriver from Fort Adams in 1799 to replace it.
-Renamed/rebuilt in 1801 and became part of the Federal "factory system" of Indian trading posts.
-Later became the location of the Chickasaw Indian Agency in July 1802.
+Renamed/rebuilt in 1801 and became part of the Federal "Factory system" of Indian trading posts with the creation of the Chickasaw Indian Agency in July 1802.
 Also known as Post at Chickasaw Bluffs.
 The military post was discontinued in 1814, but the Indian Agency remained here until 1818 when it was relocated west on the Arkansas River near the Cherokee Settlements.
 The site of the fort was later used again by Confederate forces in the Civil War, and became the "Inner Keep" of the new Fort Pickering (see below).
 Site located about two miles south of Fort Barrancas/Adams at Ashburn-Coppock Park on South Riverside Drive.
 No remains.

 Civil War Defenses of Memphis